microsoft/fluentui/packages/file-type-icons/README.md

 initializeFileTypeIcons('https://my.cdn.com/path/to/icons/');
 ```

-**NOTE** Do not use the `item-types-fluent` iconset that was previously uploaded to the Fabric CDN, it is deprecated.
+**NOTE:** Do not use the `item-types-fluent` icon set that was previously uploaded to the Fabric CDN; it is deprecated.

 ## Usage in code